vproxy-tools/panama-native-interface/README.md

 You can release the `PNIRef<T>` on the Java side: `ref.close()`, or release it on the C side: `PNIRefRelease(ref)`.

-You will not be able to manipulate the Java object on the C side obviously, but you can pass it around and use it as an argument in an upcall function.
+You will not be able to manipulate the Java object on the C side obviously, but you can pass it around and use it as an argument in an upcall function or store it in a field.

+Also the `PNIRef` provides a similar `userdata` union as the `PNIFunc` does.
+You can call `PNIRef.of(obj, new Options().setUserdataByteSize(...))`, the behavior is exactly the same as `PNIFunc`.

 </details>